csorianoai/BoatRentalManager/replit.md

 This is a multi-platform boat rental management system for Nadaki Excursions built with Node.js/Express backend and PostgreSQL database.
 The system integrates with 13 booking platforms (Airbnb, GetMyBoat, Viator, etc.), Stripe for payments, Twilio for WhatsApp notifications, and features an AI assistant powered by OpenAI for automated bookings.

-**Current Status**: PHASE 5 (Schedule Optimizer) COMPLETED ✅ **Deployment**: All 5 phases completed.
-System ready for authentication implementation before production deployment.
+**Current Status**: ALL PHASES COMPLETED + AUTHENTICATION IMPLEMENTED ✅ **Deployment**: All 5 phases completed with comprehensive Replit Auth integration across the entire system.
+Ready for production deployment.

 # User Preferences